First Year Fellows

 Your experience as a fellow is an intense first clinical year followed by 2 years where you can; 1) immerse yourself in some aspect of Pediatric Nephrology Research and 2) refine and mature your ability to lead a multidisciplinary team in the care of our patients.

 The clinical experience includes exposure to and immersion in all aspects of inpatient and outpatient nephrology.
-We usually have one or two patients on CVVHD at any time.
-The inpatient service typically has 5-15 patients comprising our primary patients and consults.
-The inpatient team does on average 4 renal biopsies a week.
-We manage on average 20 dialysis patients, mixed equally between peritoneal dialysis and hemodialysis.
-As of April 2007 we just opened a brand new outpatient Dialysis and Pheresis Unit, with 6 stations and state of the art equipment.
-The dialysis program is growing!
+We usually have 3-5patients on CVVHD/Aquadex at any time.
+The inpatient service typically has 15-20 patients comprising our primary patients and consults.
+The team does on average 2 renal biopsies a week.
+We manage on average 25 dialysis patients, mixed equally between peritoneal dialysis and hemodialysis.
+We have a state of the art outpatient Dialysis Unit, with 6 stations that is physically located inside the hospital building.
 We provide the plasmapheresis service for the hospital.
-We also do 20 kidney transplants a year; with many of these patients coming from other referring programs so that they may benefit from our expertise in managing infants with ESRD.
+We also do 30 kidney transplants a year; with many of these patients coming from other referring programs so that they may benefit from our expertise in managing infants with ESRD.

 - Two afternoons a week we have 2-3 hours of meetings.